 Closing the blinds is a simple solution, but if you work in an office with large windows this is usually not an option.
 Additionally, varying sizes of text across platforms, websites, and documents you are opening can cause you to have additional eye strain trying to see the letters.
 This is especially true when there are multiple different sizes and styles on one page.

 Solutions to Computer Strain on Your Eyes

-While the best solution is to obviously not use your computer, phone, or tablet as much, these are not viable options for most people.
-Instead, we will focus on what you can do to minimize the computer strain that you are causing your eyes by staring at screens.
-To combat computer eye strain, you should change your screen temperature, use proper posture and distance from your screen, and take breaks.
+While the best solution is to not use your computer, phone, or tablet as much, these are not viable options for many people.
+Instead, focus on what you can do to minimize the computer strain that you cause your eyes by staring at screens.
+To combat computer eye strain, change your screen temperature, use proper posture and distance, and take breaks.

-As previously mentioned, most computer and phone screens give off a blue light.
-This light can cause eye strain and even disrupt your sleep schedule over time.
+As previously mentioned, most computer and phone screens give off blue light.
+This light causes eye strain and disrupts sleep schedules over time.
 Instead of dealing with this day in and day out, you have a few options.
-The first is to talk to your optometrist about trying special yellow tinted glasses or anti-glare glasses for your computer work.
-These will reduce eye strain in the long term.
+The first is to talk to your optometrist about trying special yellow tint glasses or anti-glare glasses for your computer work.
+These reduce eye strain in the long term.
 Your next option is a little simpler: go to the settings on your display and change your color temperature from cool to warm.
-While you may find the resulting colors a little different from what you’re used to, you may also notice a positive change in your eye strain problems and maybe in your sleep schedule as well.
+While you may find the resulting colors a little different from what you’re used to, you may also notice a positive change in your eye strain.

 Proper Posture and Distance